sukhe3608/Health-Insurance-Cost-Prediction-Model/README.md

 - GUI application for easy prediction using new data
 - Model saving and loading using Joblib

+## Installation

+To run the code in this repository, you need to have Python installed on your system along with the following libraries:

+- pandas
+- numpy
+- matplotlib
+- seaborn
+- scikit-learn

 ## Setup Instructions

 ### Prerequisites